-- (a) The CAO will collect personal information only where it is required for its legitimate purposes to fulfill the Statutory Mandate which includes responding to queries from the public, managing operations, meeting legal requirements, developing and improving our digital services and reasons outlined under subsection 4.1.2.
-Personal information shall be collected only by lawful means. - (b) Subject to subsection 3.1 (c), personal information will be collected with written consent directly from the person to whom it relates, not from a third party, and the purpose of the collection and how personal information will be used will be explained at or before the time the information is collected. - (c) Subsection 3.1 (b) shall not apply to information that is being collected in response to a complaint.
+(a) The CAO will collect personal information only where it is required for its legitimate purposes to fulfill the Statutory Mandate which includes responding to queries from the public, managing operations, meeting legal requirements, developing and improving our digital services and

+- resources, and for any other reasons outlined under subsection 4.1.2.
+Personal information shall be collected only by lawful means. - (b) Subject to subsection 4.1 (c), personal information will be collected with written consent directly from the person to whom it relates, not from a third party, and the purpose of the collection and how personal information will be used will be explained at or before the time the information is collected. - (c) Subsection 4.1 (b) shall not apply to information that is being collected in response to a complaint.